systemd/systemd/docs/USER_RECORD.md

 user record with a realm set is never compatible (for the purpose of updates, see above) with a user record without one set, even if the `userName` field matches.

 `realName` → The real name of the user, a string.
 This should contain the user's real ("human") name, and corresponds loosely to the GECOS field of classic UNIX user records.
 When converting a `struct passwd` to a JSON user record this field is initialized from GECOS (i.e. the `pw_gecos` field), and vice versa when converting back.
 That said, unlike GECOS this field is supposed to contain only the real name and no other information.
+This field must not contain control characters (such as `\n`) or colons (`:`), since those are used as record separators in classic `/etc/passwd` files and similar formats.

 `emailAddress` → The email address of the user, formatted as string. [`pam_systemd`](https://www.freedesktop.org/software/systemd/man/pam_systemd.html)